Pat Morris (politician)

-Patrick Joseph "Pat" Morris (born January 1938) is an American politician.
+Patrick Joseph Morris (born January 1938) is an American politician.
 He was the Mayor of San Bernardino, California from 2006 to 2014, and is a member of the Democratic Party.

 Early life

 Morris was born and grew up in Needles, California, along the Colorado River, where his father worked for the railroad.
 He graduated cum laude, Phi Beta Kappa, and was a member of Kappa Sigma Sigma at the University of Redlands.
 He received his J.D. degree from Stanford Law School and was admitted to the State Bar of California on June 5, 1963.

 Career

 He served in the Army Reserve for three years.
 For three years he served as a San Bernardino County Deputy District Attorney.
 He left the District Attorney's Office to enter private practice law, primarily family law.
 During his time in private practice, Morris served on the San Bernardino City Unified School District's Board of Education.
 He helped found the San Bernardino Boys and Girls Club.